grgeosteve/PCA/README.md

 This is a QGIS plugin to perform Principal Components Analysis for raster data.

-This plugin is now an official qgis plugin.
+This plugin is now an official QGIS plugin.

 If you want to install this plugin in QGIS, installation from the official QGIS plugin repository is recommended.